When it comes to website domain names, or domain for short, we find most people fall into one of two categories:

 Someone Else is the Registrant

 This is where things can get a little complicated.
-Obviously your first step will be to email this person / company and request the domain be transferred to an account of your own.
+Obviously, your first step will be to email this person / company and request that the domain be transferred to an account of your own.

 What if the person denies my request?

-If your contract isn’t explicit, and it doesn’t appear that you can negotiate successfully, we would recommend seeking legal counsel.
+If your contract isn’t explicit, we would recommend seeking legal counsel.

 What if the person is unresponsive?